radius-project/docs/docs/content/getting-started/reference-apps/container-app-store/3-cas-services/index.md

   ...
 ```

-Within `app.bicep`, object parameters with the same name as the build steps are available to use with the container image imformation from the above step:
+Within `app.bicep`, object parameters with the same name as the build steps are available to use with the container image information from the above step:

 {{< rad file="snippets/app.bicep" embed=true marker="//PARAMS" >}}